CatTheKocicak/CatTheKocicak/README.md

 - You can call me Thomas or Kočičák
-- Python/Batch/HTML/CSS
+- Python/Batch/Bash/HTML
-- JS & PHP beginner
+- JS & C# beginner
 - I'm ready to learn new things/languages
 <br>
 <br>